 All About Black Beans

-Plant-based protein is so important for vegans, and black beans are a great way to get it in your diet!
+Plant-based protein is so important for vegans, and black beans are a great way to get protein in your diet!
 Black beans are considered a legume and part of both the protein and vegetable group (a vegan superstar!).
 They also provide dietary fiber and important nutrients such as iron and zinc.
-I also love how they absorb flavors, so when you have flavors like my Homemade Taco Seasoning they really soak it up.
+I also love how they absorb flavors, especially the homemade taco seasoning in this dish.

 More Vegan Mexican Food